 The boxes for Newcrikit and Pel-Mel.

 Following Subbuteo's lead for once, the Newfooty Company also produced games based on other sports.
 I guess this is where having a generic name like "Subbuteo" benefits over calling your company "Newfooty".
 Nevertheless, among the other games Will Keeling produced were Net-a-ball a table netball game with card figures and a tiddlywinks feel, New Crikit, which was similar to Subbuteo's cricket game but had running batsmen, Pel-Mel a horse racing/steeplechase game, and showjump, a show jumping game (rather obviously!).
-New Crikit appeared in the 1957-58 Newfooty price list, but otherwise there is little cross-over beyond advertising leaflets.
+New Crikit items appeared in the 1957-58 Newfooty price list, but otherwise there is little cross-over beyond advertising leaflets.

-These games are now shown on a new page - "Keeling's Action Packed Games."
+These games are shown on a separate page - "Keeling's Action Packed Games."

 In 1961, the fortunes of Subbuteo and Newfooty took very different paths.
 The first Subbuteo sets to feature OO scale teams appeared just in time for Christmas of that year.
 Whether they knew it or not, these sets were to make the Subbuteo brand famous throughout the world.
-By contrast, 1961 was the year in which the original Newfooty Company had to vacate its premises and cease trading.
-At first glance, it looks as if the OO scale figures finally finished off Newfooty, but Will Keeling's firm was in trouble before these sets came out and probably succumbed to the usual cash-flow problems that small businesses have.
+By contrast, 1961 was the year in which the original Newfooty Company had to vacate its premises and cease trading.* At first glance, it looks as if the OO scale figures finally finished off Newfooty, but Will Keeling's firm was in trouble before these sets came out and probably succumbed to the usual cash-flow problems that small businesses have.
 There is an oft-told tale is that Keeling had stocked up on sets in anticipation of an expensive TV advertising campaign.
 He had previous success with an advert in the local Granada area, and was expecting a good response from a nationwide advert (Subbuteo also advertised on TV in this period).
-Then the TV schedulers changed programmes at short notice, Mr Keeling's advert did not reach the intended audience and the response was poor.* On top of this, the company was faced with a large tax bill, and with all their monies tied up in stock, this could not be met.
-So farewell Newfooty Co.
+Then the TV schedulers changed programmes at short notice, Mr Keeling's advert did not reach the intended audience and the response was poor.** On top of this, the company was faced with a large tax bill, and with all their monies tied up in stock, this could not be met.
+So farewell to the Newfooty Company.

-However, Will Keeling was not going to give up on his baby that easily, and in 1963 a new company "Crestlin Ltd" was formed to sell his range of games once more.
+However, Will Keeling was not going to give up on his baby that easily, and so a new company "Crestlin Ltd" was formed to sell his range of games once more.
 Crestlin has a new address of 33-35 Longmoor Lane, Liverpool 9.
-Alas, Newfooty had lost too much ground to Subbuteo, and this new endeavour lasted less than a year before folding once more.
+Alas, Newfooty had lost too much ground to Subbuteo, and this new endeavour lasted only a year or two before folding once more.
 1963-64 seems like the final season for Crestlin and for Newfooty.

-*I believe that sources close to the Keeling family have since said that the whole "TV advertising" story relating to the collapse is basically rubbish.
+**I believe that sources close to the Keeling family have since said that the whole "TV advertising" story relating to the collapse is basically nonsense.

 The most interesting thing about this final fling for Newfooty was the fact that OO scale sets were offered.
 The 1963/64 price list showed the following sets.